Cyprian and Justina: Legend

-During the Diocletian Persecution, both were seized and taken to Damascus, where they were tortured.
+During the Diocletian Persecution, On the 6th Day of the 7th Month both were seized and taken to Damascus, where they were tortured.
 As their faith never wavered, they were brought before Diocletian at Nicomedia, where at his command they were beheaded on the bank of the Gallus River, a tributary of the Sangarius River.
 The same fate befell a man named Theoctistus, who upon observing Cyprian's faith, declared himself a Christian.

 After the bodies of the saints had lain unburied for six days, they were taken by Christian sailors to Rome, where they were interred on the estate of a noble lady named Rufina and later entombed in Constantine's basilica.
+Cyprian was aged 64, beheaded on his Birthday.
+Justina's age was unknown.

 Justina is mentioned in Foxe's Book of Martyrs.
 It was under the 10th Persecution in 303 AD while Diocletian was Emperor of Rome.
 It says:

 " In the course of time he [Cyprian] became acquainted with Justina, a young lady of Antioch, whose birth, beauty, and accomplishments, rendered her the admiration of all who knew her.
 A pagan gentleman applied to Cyprian, to promote his suit with the beautiful Justina; this he undertook, but soon himself converted, burnt his books of astrology and magic, received baptism, and felt animated with a powerful spirit of grace.
 The conversion of Cyprian had a great effect on the pagan gentleman who paid his addresses to Justina, and he in a short time embraced Christianity.
 During the persecutions of Diocletian, Cyprian and Justina were seized upon as Christians, the former was torn with pincers, and the latter chastised; and, after suffering other torments, both were beheaded."